Skip To Main Content

 ACT Mean Composite: Unavailable

-ADVANCED PLACEMENT EXAMS: In May 2024, 464 students took a total of 881 Advanced Placement Examinations in the following areas: English Literature and Composition, English Language and Composition, United States History, Calculus AB, Calculus BC, Chemistry, Biology, Physics 1, Spanish Language, French Language, Economics Macro, Government and Politics, Computer Science and Studio Art.
+ADVANCED PLACEMENT EXAMS: In May 2025, 734 students took a total of 1,009 Advanced Placement Examinations in the following areas: English Literature and Composition, English Language and Composition, Seminar, European History, United States History, Calculus AB, Calculus BC, Chemistry, Biology, Physics 1, Spanish Language, French Language, Economics Macro, Economics Micro, Government and Politics, Computer Science and 2-D Art & Design, and Drawing

 Arizona State University